co360/soda-hol/1-create-db-user-with-soda-privs.md

 ### Step 1: Sign in to Oracle Cloud Infrastructure console

+In this step, you will sign into your Oracle cloud account so that you can work with various services using a GUI.

-- Go to cloud.oracle.com, click Sign In to sign in with your Oracle Cloud account.
+- Go to cloud.oracle.com, click **Sign In** to sign in with your Oracle Cloud account.

   ![sign in](images/1/signin.png)

-- Enter your Cloud Account Name and click **Next**.
+- Enter your **Cloud Account Name** and click **Next**.

   ![account name](images/1/account-name.png)

-- Enter your Oracle Cloud user name and password, then click **Sign In**.
+- Enter your **User Name** and **Password**, then click **Sign In**.

   ![user name and password](images/1/user-name-and-password.png)

   Once you've successfully authenticated, you'll be redirected to the Oracle Cloud Infrastructure dashboard where you can start working with various cloud services.

 ### Step 2: Download ATP client credentials (wallet)

+With Oracle Autonomous Database, data is encrypted both at rest and while communicating with the database.
+For network encryption to work, clients need to have the correct encryption keys and related connection details.
+In this step, you'll learn how to access these credentials so that various clients can connect to the database.

 - Open the services menu by clicking the "hamburger" icon in the upper left-hand corner, then select **Autonomous Transaction Processing**.